PLPAcademy/day-3-assignment-Kristen3381/README.md

 B) Download MySQL Installer from the official website
 C) Install MySQL Workbench
 D) Set up a root password
+The first step to install MySQL on Windows is to download MySQL Installer from the official website.
+B)
 What setup type should you choose for a custom MySQL installation?

 A) Developer Default
 B) Server Only
 C) Full
 D) Custom
+The custom setup type should be chosen fo MySQL installation.
+D)
 Which products should you select during the MySQL installation?

  A) MySQL Server, MySQL Workbench, and MySQL Shell
 B) Only MySQL Server
 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities
+The MySQL Server, MySQL Workbench and MySQL Shell should be seleced during the MySQL installation.
+A)
 What is the purpose of setting a root password during MySQL installation?

 A) To create a user account for your MySQL server
 B) To secure your MySQL installation with a super-secret password
 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL
+The purpose of setting a root password during the MySQL installation is to secure your MySQL installation with a super-secret password
+B)
 How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL
+By launching MySQL Workbench and connect to your MySQL Server to manage your database after installing MySQL.
+B)